geordi/skj-course/README.md

 Using the Django framework, program a simple web application that meets the following criteria:

-the application will contain at least 6 models (2 investigators) or 3 models (1 investigator), which will be interrelated create adequate administrative interfaces for the models the application will contain at least 12 view (2 solver) or 6 view (1 solver) and the associated URL that will work with the models view Your application will pass content to templates (you will implement 12 templates (2 solvers) or 6 templates (1 solver) the application will contain at least 6 forms (2 solver) or 3 forms (1 solver) (either model-bound or your own) the resulting application should form some logical whole, ie the individual pages will be linked to each other using links blogging and forum apps are not allowed as we did them in the lecture a gas station project is not acceptable as we did it at the exercises the application does not have to contain graphic elements and CSS styles the app may not have a geographic folder the application must not contain a generic view
+- the application will contain at least 6 models (team of 2 students) or 3 models (team of 1 student), which will be interrelated
+- create adequate administrative interfaces for the models
+- the application will contain at least 12 view (team of 2 students) or 6 view (team of 1 student) and the associated URL that will work with the models
+- view Your application will pass content to templates (you will implement 12 templates (team of 2 students) or 6 templates (team of 1 student)
+- the application will contain at least 6 forms (team of 2 students) or 3 forms (team of 1 student) (either model-bound or your own)
+- the resulting application should form some logical whole, ie the individual pages will be linked to each other using links
+- blogging and forum apps are not allowed as we did them in the lecture
+- a gas station project is not acceptable as we did it at the exercises
+- the application does not have to contain graphic elements and CSS styles
+- the app may not have a geographic folder
+- the application must not contain a generic view
-The application can be eg your very simple implementation of Twitter service, part of the school information system (granting credit to students), some part of the blue page (Facebook), etc.
+- The application can be eg your very simple implementation of Twitter service, part of the school information system (granting credit to students), some part of the blue page (Facebook), etc.

 <!--
 ## Distance Students Tasks